Mitchellcq/MCQ-assignment-wk-2/README.md

 ### Portfolio

 This pages purpose is to display my portfolio of projects.
-It is currently filled with cute placeholder images.
 It uses the card and flexbox features of bootstrap extensively to acheive its responsive display.

 ![image](https://user-images.githubusercontent.com/68998298/91248715-a35c4580-e798-11ea-9a8b-69e59e6c85f3.png)